 - Only 1 wraparound goal is permitted per game, per team.

 - Goalie penalties can not be intentionally drawn.
 You know when to reasonably play the puck and when not to.

 - If a skater lags out finish the period, take pictures, and start a new game.
 The score will remain the same for both teams at the end of the lagout period (computer goals do count).
-For example, right defense lags out in the second period, at the end of the period take pics.
-If the score was home 3 and away 2 the score would be home 3 away 2 at the beginning of the restart.
+For example, right defense lags out in the second period.
+At the end of the period take pics.
+If the score was home 3 & away 2, the score will be home 3 & away 2 at the beginning of the restart.
 You would play the first period as the third.

 - If a goalie lags out, restart at the next whistle.
 Take pics, and the score remains the same, just like with the skater lag out.

 - If a goal is scored on either the computer goalie or human goalie which results in the whistle, the goal will count.

 - Resume play from the time the goalie lagged out.
 For example if the goalie lagged out at 11:23 left in the third period, upon restart teams would stand still on the ice until the time reached ~11:30 at which point the goalie who lagged out would skate to center ice to take a penalty.

 - If a goalie lags out in the first 5 minutes of the game and no goals are scored by either team restart the entire game.

 - When the game is restarted the team which lagged out wins the faceoff, and takes the penalty.